-Healthcare institutions have many options when it comes to providing language assistance to their non-English speaking patients.
-As with all interactions, but especially in the area of healthcare, good communication between patient and practitioner is essential to high quality care/service and improved patient outcomes.
-With various ways of providing language assistance services, institutions are always concerned about having the “right” services available.
+Healthcare institutions have many choices when it comes to providing language assistance to their non-English speaking patients.
+All interactions require good communication, but when it comes to healthcare that communication becomes essential to high-quality care and service where lives are sometimes on the line.
+With multiple ways of providing language assistance services, institutions are always concerned about having the “correct” services available.

 There are three modalities of providing interpreter services – face to face interpreting, over-the-phone interpreting, and video remote interpretation.
-All three modalities have their benefits and offer options that a facility should consider when deciding on which modality to employ.
-Simply stated, face to face offers benefits that may not be available via the other modalities but is also subject to limitations/constraints that must be considered.
-The following series of questions review the benefits and limitations of face to face, identify situations when, if possible, face to face should be used, and provide guidelines to be considered when making these decisions in a healthcare environment.
+All three modalities have their advantages and offer alternatives that a facility should consider when deciding on which modality to employ.
+Simply stated, face to face offers benefits that may not be available via the other modalities but is also subject to constraints that must be recognized.

 “Is a qualified face to face interpreter available to provide the service?”

 Face to face interpreters are available in many but not all languages.
-So the first consideration must review the language needed and the ability to find an interpreter that speaks that language.
-Once the question of availability is answered, the next key question is:
+So the first step is to discover what language is needed followed by finding an interpreter that speaks that language.
+Once you discover that the interpreter is available the next key question is:

 “Can the interpreter be available to provide the interpretation in line with the time requirements of the facility?”

-It does no good if an interpreter is “available” but not able to be present during the specific time needed by the facility.
-Especially in healthcare situations, waiting for an interpreter to be “available” may cause detrimental effects on patient outcomes.
+If an interpreter is available but not able to be present during the specific time needed by the facility then you need to find a new interpreter.
+In healthcare situations, waiting for an interpreter to be available may cause detrimental effects on patient outcomes.
 A third question to consider:

 “Is the face to face interpreter “qualified” to perform the service?”

-If the facility is using a staff interpreter or a contract interpreter, they should take steps to ensure that the interpreter has met the hospital’s qualification standards.
-A person may be bi-lingual in the language needed but a hospital must have assurance that the interpreter has the requisite skills to act as an interpreter.
-A final question in this vein:
+When using a staff interpreter or a contract interpreter, the facility should take steps to ensure that the interpreter has met the hospital’s qualification standards.
+A person may be bi-lingual in the language needed but a hospital must have an assurance that the interpreter has the requisite skills to act as an interpreter.
+A final question in this vein is:

 “What if the patient wants to provide their own interpreter?”

 While this may seem like a great cost-saving approach, using a patient’s interpreter places the facility in considerable jeopardy.
-In cases where a patient insists on using their own interpreter, it is in the best interest of the hospital to have their own interpreter there also to ensure the interpretation provided is consistent with the message being delivered.
+In cases where a patient insists on using their own interpreter, it is in the best interest of the hospital to have their own interpreter on site to ensure that the interpretation provided is consistent with the message being delivered.

 “When is it beneficial to employ the services of a face to face interpreter?”

-There are many instances when using a face to face interpreter is preferable to using either over-the-phone or video interpreters.
+There are many situations when using a face to face interpreter is superior to using either over-the-phone or video interpreters.
 Among the most significant reasons are the following:

-- When an interpretation session will be very lengthy in time.
+- When an interpretation session will be quite long.

 - When an interpretation session will be providing complex information that must be discussed and explained in detail – such as complex medical procedures where the risks/benefits must be fully understood by the patient.

-- When an interpretation session will be providing sensitive information – such as end of life decisions.
+- When an interpretation session will be providing sensitive information – for example: end of life decisions.

 - When an interpretation session will be provided in a group setting – such as a family conference where several members of the group may be participating.